Thursday, December 3, 2015

 ”John’s insecurely misogynistic Run for Your LifeJA is “a cold-blooded attack on an unfaithful lover.
 ‘I’d rather see you dead little girl, than be with another man,’ he bawls.”
 RV Despite being “perhaps the least essential track” AD on the album, the song still “features a great vocal” JA and some nice “little guitar interludes between the verses and following the chorus parts.”
 AD

-About the U.S. Version of Rubber Soul:
+About the US Version

 One final note: “Some pressings of the U.S. edition were released with an odd ‘false start’ at the beginning of ‘I'm Looking Through You,’ a fact that is sure to prick up the ears of die-hard Beatles fans upon first listen.”
-AMG1
+AM1

-Notes: In 2006, the Capitol Records Vol. 2 box set gathered the U.S. albums The Early Beatles, Beatles VI, Help!, and Rubber Soul on CD for the first time.
+In 2006, the Capitol Records Vol. 2 box set gathered the U.S. albums The Early Beatles, Beatles VI, Help!, and Rubber Soul on CD for the first time.

 Resources and Related Links: